jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 $$

 Following the procedure above, we can identify the term in the inner product with $\dot{y}$ as $\bar{y}$ and the term in the inner product with $\dot{x}$ as $\bar{x}$, which is what we're looking for.
-That is, we can replace $w$ with $\bar{y}$ and then find the VJP rule
+That is, we can replace $w$ with $\bar{y}$ and then find the pullback (vector-Jacobian product) rule

 $$
 \bar{x} = \partial f(x)^T \bar{y} = \bar{y} Q x.
 $$

 How could we interpret this?
-Remember that the VJP rule can be used to evaluate the gradient of a scalar-valued function by setting the "seed" to 1.
+Remember that the pullback can be used to evaluate the gradient of a scalar-valued function by setting the "seed" to 1.
-That is, the VJP tells us that
+That is, the pullback tells us that

 $$
 \nabla f(x) = Qx,